Here’s a question for you:

 The Chinese invasion of Tibet and the 1959 uprising caused the heads of the major Nyingmapa lineages to leave Tibet.
 Monastic traditions re-established in India while Lama Thubten E-vam Dorjey Drag has been settled in Himachal Pradesh.

-Until recent time the Nyingma was the only school of Tibetan Buddhism that never aspired to political power in Tibet.
-Although the Nyingma School never had a head, in exile a series of high lama have been appointed to the position for administration purposes.
+Until the recent time,s the Nyingma was the only school of Tibetan Buddhism that never aspired to political power in Tibet.
+Although the Nyingma School never had a head, in exile a series of high lama has been appointed to the position for administration purposes.

 The Alternative way of the Pangaun Gompa

 Unlike most monasteries, with the Pangaun both nuns and monks study in the monastery.
 They all live in small units (condos) above and below the monastery, cooking their food, and maintain separation between their duties to the community and their personal lives, at least to some degree.
 The fact that the nuns and the monks are living outside of the monastery creates a special atmosphere reminiscent of a small Tibetan village.

 Most of the Lamas originally belong to Kinnaur district, and they all need to pay tuition for studying in the Gompa.
 This is rather uncommon for Buddhist monasteries, which are mostly financially supported by donations.

 The Gompa was founded in the mid 60th by the Guru Kimbo Tupden who had come to meditate at the caves above the nowadays Gompa.
 It didn’t take long for many followers to come close and settle down near their spiritual master.